 - CodeWatch requires that the following products be installed on your system:

 - One of the following operating systems is required:

-- Microsoft Windows 2000

 - Microsoft Windows XP

 - Microsoft Windows Server 2003

 - Microsoft Windows Vista

 - Microsoft Windows Server 2008

+- Microsoft Windows Server 2008 R2

-- RM/COBOL for Windows development system, version 12.
+- Microsoft Windows 7

-- For source-level debugging, the COBOL object files must be compiled using the RM/COBOL version 7.5 or later compiler (note that version 10 or later is strongly recommended), using the Full Debug Information (Y=2 or Y=3) Compile Command Option (see Chapter 6: Compiling of the RM/COBOL User's Guide).
+- Microsoft Windows 8 and 8.1 - Microsoft Windows Server 2012 - Microsoft Windows Server 2012 R2 - Microsoft Windows 10 - Microsoft Windows Server 2016RM/COBOL for Windows development system, version 12. - For source-level debugging, the COBOL object files must be compiled using the RM/COBOL version 7.5 or later compiler (note that version 10 or later is strongly recommended), using the Full Debug Information (Y=2 or Y=3) Compile Command Option (see Chapter 6: Compiling of the RM/COBOL User's Guide).
 This option embeds additional symbol information in the object file.
 A new option in the rmpgmcom utility, which is provided with the development system, can be used to strip this information from object files without the need to recompile (see Appendix G: Utilities of the RM/COBOL User's Guide). - For non-source level debugging, a printed RM/COBOL compiler listing file (produced by the compiler when the program was originally compiled) is required.
-CodeWatch can be used to set breakpoints and watch variables during non-source level debugging.
+CodeWatch can be used to set breakpoints and watch variables during non-source level debugging. - To debug programs that use the 64-bit RM/COBOL runtime, CodeWatch version 12.13 (or later) is required. - To compile programs using the 64-bit RM/COBOL compiler, CodeWatch version 12.14 (or later) is required.